-Myth: Most Sexual Assaults are committed by strangers.
+Myth: Most Sexual Misconduct/Sexual Assaults are committed by strangers.
 It’s not rape if the people involved know each other.

 Myth: Rape can be avoided if women avoid dark alleys or other “dangerous” places where strangers might be hiding or lurking.

-Fact: Victims of Sexual Assault exhibit a spectrum of responses to the assault which can include: calm, hysteria, withdrawal, anxiety, anger, apathy, denial, and shock.
+Fact: A person who has experienced Sexual Misconduct/Sexual Assault may exhibit a spectrum of responses to the assault which can include: calm, hysteria, withdrawal, anxiety, anger, apathy, denial, and shock.
 Being sexually assaulted is a very traumatic experience.
 Reaction to the assault and the length of time needed to process through the experience vary with each person.
 There is no “right way” to react to being sexually assaulted.
-Assumptions about the way a victim “should act” may be detrimental to the victim because each victim copes in different ways.
+Assumptions about the way a person “should act” may be detrimental because each person copes in different ways.

-Myth: All victims will report the crime immediately to the police.
-If they do not report it or delay in reporting it, then they must have changed their minds after it happened, wanted revenge or didn’t want to look like they were sexually active.
+Myth: A person who has experienced Sexual Misconduct/Sexual Assault will report the crime immediately to the police.
+If they do not report it or delay in reporting it, then they must have changed their minds after it happened, wanted revenge, or didn’t want to look like they were sexually active.

-Fact: There are many reasons why a victim may not report the assault to the police or campus officials.
+Fact: There are many reasons why a person may not report the assault to the police or campus officials.
 It is not easy to talk about being sexually assaulted and can feel very shameful.
 The experience of retelling what happened may cause the person to relive the trauma.
 Another reason for delaying a report or not making a report is the fear of retaliation by the offender.
-There is also the fear of being blamed, not being believed and being required to go through judicial proceedings.
+There is also the fear of being blamed, not being believed, and being required to go through judicial proceedings.
 Just because a person does not report the incident does not mean it did not happen.

-Myth: Only young, pretty women are assaulted.
+Myth: Only heterosexual women are assaulted.

 Myth: Someone can only be sexually assaulted if a weapon was involved.